newaetech/chipwhisperer-target-cw308t/CW308T_EFR32MG21/README.md

 ## Security Features

 EFR32MG21A (“Mighty Gecko Multiprotocol Wireless SoC”) has a high-performance Cortex M33 (TrustZone-M) with  a seperate “secure element” core that handles the secure boot operation, along with multiple cryptographic accelerators (both AES and ECC) that include advertised DPA countermeasures.

 ---

+## 'A' vs 'B' Variants

+The devices is available in a variant with the 'secure vault' option.
+These are referred to as the MG21B version.

+---